deploymentio/docker-services/base/README.md

 ## Base docker image

-Contains base docker image containing JDK 8, awscli, and Python 3.5.
-This docker image is published on https://hub.docker.com/r/deploymentio/base/
+Contains base docker image that all other images are based on.
+This docker image is published on https://hub.docker.com/r/deploymentio/base/.
+The image includes:

+- JDK 8
+- AWS CLI
+- Python 3.5